Doing some pre-trip reading is one of the easiest ways to get more out of your travels.

 You’ll also see a few food-related books here.
 I believe that you can learn a lot about a culture through its food.
 When I was going to Tokyo, I read nothing else but books on Japanese street food.
 I can’t say Japan is a country that draws me again and again like it does some people, but I sure love its food!

-Where ever you’re going next (have a hard time figuring out where to next?
-Take this quiz), I might have a book for you to read just to get you in the mood!
+Where ever you’re going next, I might have a book get you in the right mood!

 👍 : Personal favorite